-President's List - If you earn six or more credits for the term and earn a GPA of 3.80 to 4.00, SFSC's president will send you a recognition letter.
+President's List - If you earn 6 or more credits for the term and earn a GPA of 3.8 to 4.0, SFSC's president will send you a recognition letter.

-Vice President's List - If you earn six or more credits for the term and earn a GPA of 3.50 to 3.79, SFSC's vice president for academic affairs and student services will send you a recognition letter.
+Vice President's List - If you earn 6 or more credits for the term and earn a GPA of 3.5 to 3.79, SFSC's vice president for academic affairs and student services will send you a recognition letter.

-Graduation with Distinction - If you graduate with an excellent GPA in the associate and/or baccalaureate degree programs, you will receive recognition on your diploma according to the following GPAs: 3.90 to 4.00 summa cum laude; 3.70 to 3.89 magna cum laude; 3.50 to 3.69 cum laude.
+Graduation with Distinction - If you graduate with an excellent GPA in the associate and/or baccalaureate degree programs, you will receive recognition on your diploma according to the following GPA: 3.9 to 4.0 summa cum laude; 3.7 to 3.89 magna cum laude; 3.5 to 3.69 cum laude.

-If you attended no other postsecondary institution other than SFSC, this GPA is based on the GPA earned at SFSC.
-If you attended at least one other postsecondary institution and earned 45 or more credits at SFSC toward the associate degree or 90 or more credits at SFSC toward the baccalaureate degree, this GPA is based on the higher GPA earned at SFSC or the cumulative GPA from all institutions attempted.
-If you attended at least one other postsecondary institution and earned less than 45 (90) credits at SFSC, this GPA is based on the cumulative GPA from all institutions attended.
+If you attended no other postsecondary institution other than SFSC, your GPA is based on the GPA earned at SFSC.
+If you attended at least one other postsecondary institution and earned 45 or more credits at SFSC toward the associate degree or 90 or more credits at SFSC toward the baccalaureate degree, your GPA is based on the higher of either the GPA earned at SFSC or the cumulative GPA from all institutions attempted.
+If you attended at least one other postsecondary institution and earned less than 45 (90) credits at SFSC, your GPA is based on the cumulative GPA from all institutions attended.

-If you have fulfilled the requirements for a college credit certificate, occupational certificate, or Adult High School diploma and achieved a 3.50 GPA or higher, you will graduate with distinction.
-Likewise, if you have earned a State of Florida High School Diploma with a score of 3100 or higher on the General Educational Development (GED) test, you will graduate with distinction.
+If you have fulfilled the requirements for a College Credit Certificate, Career Certificate, or Adult High School diploma and achieved a 3.5 GPA or higher, you will graduate with distinction.
+Likewise, if you have earned a State of Florida High School Diploma with a score of 165 or higher on each of the General Educational Development (GED) tests, you will graduate with distinction.